On the Holroyd-Talbot Conjecture for Sparse Graphs: Proof of Theorem

 where $P_{\ell_i}$ denotes the path on $\ell_i$ vertices.

 Next we add edges to the disjoint union of paths, joining the many paths together to form one long path, thus reducing the number of independent $r$-sets that contain $v$ but not $w$.
-For each $1\le i\le k$, let $u_i$ be the neighbor of $w$ on the $wv_i$-path in $S$; that is, an endpoint of the $i^{\rm th}$ path of $S-w$.
-Now, for each $1\le i<k$, add the edge $u_iv_{i+1}$.
+For each $1\le i\le k$, let $u_i$ be the neighbor of $w$ on the $wv_i$-path in $S$; that is, the endpoint of the $i^{\rm th}$ path of $S-w$ that is different from $v_i$.
+Now, for each $1\le i<k$, add the edge $v_iu_{i+1}$.
 Finally, remove $v$ and its unique neighbor, resulting in the graph $P_m$, for $m=n-3$.
 This results in the inequality

 We relabel the vertices of $P_m$ as $x_1,\ldots,x_m$, in order.
 Observe that $\{x_{a_1},$ $x_{a_1+a_2},$ $\ldots,$ $x_{a_1+\cdots+a_{r-1}}\}$ is independent in $P_m$ if and only if

 Set $b_1=a_1-1$, $b_i=a_i-2$ for $1<i<r$, and $b_r=a_r$.
 Then system (\ref{e:sum1}) can be rewritten as